assansanogo/deepstreamer/detailed_test1.md

 ## step 2: You set the properties of given steps:
  - ex: the streammuxer has `height` `width` `batch_size` `batched-push-timeout` properties
+ :warning: the muxer "stiches the images together"
+ :warning: the batch size should be set to the number of sources

  - ex: the primary predictor has `config-file-path` property

 ## step 3: You add each step of the pipeline